se4ai/se4ai.github.io/index.md

 we mean "ethically-aligned".
 We assert that the design goals for SE-for-AI must be prioritize for human well-being.

-It is ethical to improve
+- It is ethical to improve
 the profits of your company since that money becomes wages which becomes groceries which becomes dinner so everyone and their kids can sleep better at night.

-It is also ethical to change the design of AI software in order to ensure   that (say) the software is not unduly discriminatory towards a particular social group (e.g. some groups characterized by age, race, or gender).
+- It is also ethical to change the design of AI software in order to ensure   that (say) the software is not unduly discriminatory towards a particular social group (e.g. some groups characterized by age, race, or gender).
-We suggest to you that when you start a new AI project, your  first question should not be  be  "what data miners should I apply to this data?".
-Rather, it should be  "what are the ethical requirements of this development?
-And how can we best support those requirements?".

 Secondly, the authors of this book have spent decades applying many AI tools ( mostly  for software engineering applications).
 We share